NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 For this part of the lab, human review will succeed instantly, if you have no errors or warnings.

-Once it passes, create a tag called "initial-schematic" Be sure to make it an "annotated" tag and push it to your repo (https://git-scm.com/book/en/v2/Git-Basics-Tagging).
-Verify that it is visible on github.

 ## Turn in Your Work

 "Perfect" score: 10